How to study to become an Educational Audiologist

 Practical skills training includes: pure tone audiometry, impression-taking (BSA certificate), FM balancing, hearing aid programming, room acoustics measurement and test box measurements.

-- Family Friendly Assessment and Habilitation — 30 credits
+- Family Friendly and Multi-Agency working — 15 credits

 - Research Methods and Dissertation — 60 credits